Exercises After Bariatric Surgery

 3. Enhances Mental Health

-It has been scientifically proven that exercise produces endorphins, which are hormones naturally made by our bodies that create a feeling of calmness, wellbeing, and happiness.
+It has been scientifically proven that exercise produces endorphins, which are hormones naturally made by our bodies that create a feeling of calmness, well-being, and happiness.
 Many individuals who suffer from obesity also battle depression and anxiety for many different reasons.
 Going through weight loss surgery and incorporating all the necessary lifestyle changes involved is hard and can be overwhelming.
 Remaining consistent with your exercise routine will increase the blood flow to your brain which helps regulate depression, anxiety, and mood swings.

-What Is the Best Way to Exercise after Bariatric Surgery?
+What is the Best Way to Exercise after Bariatric Surgery?

 Flexibility and Stretching